pluckyporcupine/raylibmosaic/README.md

 You can find more information about Mosaic [here](https://github.com/sal55/langs/blob/master/Mosaic/readme.md).

-*Note:* The Mosaic compiler that was used for this is only available for 64-bit Windows.
-[A Linux version](https://github.com/sal55/langs/blob/master/mu64.c) of the compiler that is written in and compiles to C exists, but this has not been tested with it.
+*Note:* The Mosaic compiler that was used to write these bindings is only available for 64-bit Windows.
+I have begun testing the bindings with a version that is written in and compiles to C and have sucessfully compiled the Arkanoid example on both Windows and Linux (albeit I was using Windows Subsystem for Linux, so I have not tested that it runs properly on Linux).
+See below for instructions on how to use this version.

 ## Current state